#{ServerName}

 An insider's guide to Hay-on-Wye

-Hay-on-Wye may be small but we think it’s a perfectly formed market town, especially as it’s nestled in a picture perfect spot at the top of the Brecon Beacons National Park, close to the Welsh border.
+Hay-on-Wye may be small but we think it’s a perfectly formed market town, especially as it’s nestled in a picture perfect spot at the top of the Bannau Brycheiniog (Brecon Beacons) National Park, close to the Welsh border.
 Lots of lovely bookshops and a world-famous annual literary festival mean Hay-on-Wye is known as the town of books, but with medieval town walls, a popular market, and a gently flowing river that’s perfect for canoeing, there’s so much more to discover during a visit.

 Hay-on-Wye guide - Brecon Beacons

-We have compiled some of the best things to do in Hay-on-Wye during your next short break or holiday to the Brecon Beacons.
+We have compiled some of the best things to do in Hay-on-Wye during your next short break or holiday to the Bannau Brycheiniog (Brecon Beacons).

 Skip to: